 One of the earliest physics models added to FLOW-3D was for surface tension.
-This model has been widely used over the years for many different kinds of applications, e.g., inkjets, liquid fuel behavior in zero-gravity environments and a variety of MEMS (micro-electronic-mechanical-system) devices.
-Many user requests for improvements and extensions of the model have been addressed, but these never quite resolved all issues dealing with stability and accuracy.
+This model has been widely used over the years for many different kinds of applications, e.g., inkjets, liquid fuel behavior in zero-gravity environments, and a variety of MEMS (micro-electronic-mechanical-system) devices.
+Many user requests for improvements and extensions of the model have been addressed.

-A similar comparison between the previous and new models is shown in Figs. 2a and 2b, where two initially spherical drops of differing density (indicated by color in the plots) are moving downward toward a solid wall.
+Another example problem is shown in Fig. 2, where two initially spherical drops of differing density (indicated by color in the plots) are moving downward toward a solid wall.
 The times in the plots are 0.0, 0.01, 0.02 and 0.03s.
 The drops have a diameter of 0.0017m, different densities, but the same surface tension coefficient of 1.872 newton/m.
-Even before encountering the wall, the drops simulated with the previous model have developed large surface distortions that eventually cause them to merge.
-This does not happen with the new model because more accuracy has been obtained in the computation of surface curvatures over the entire surface of the drops.

-For more information about this model, download the Flow Science Report on Surface Tension.
+Download the Flow Science Report on Surface Tension